-Shagufta Rehman found it hard to meet her client’s need for super quick turnarounds on copywriting jobs.
+Shagufta Rehman found it hard to meet her corporate client’s need for super quick turnarounds on copywriting jobs.
 So instead, she signed on for ghost blogging with a motivational speaker who offered more structured deadlines.
 Risa Lowell realized that she preferred to work with no more than 2 or 3 clients at a time.
 On the other hand, Hetal Pathak found that amongst different industries, she enjoyed working with creatives the most.

 Someone is looking for your expertise right now!

-Abbey Lynn shares her 3 expert tips.
+Abbey Lynn of The Virtual Savvy shares 3 expert tips.

-First of all, do your homework.
-Research the client’s website, social media accounts, and any other information you can get your hands on.
+“First of all, do your homework – research the client in detail.
+Their website, social media accounts, and any other information you can get your hands on.

 Want to be the one to get picked for the Virtual Professional job?